i582/phpstats/doc/relation.md

 # Relationships between symbols

-**phpstats** allows you to understand what connections are between classes and methods.
+**phpstats** allows you to see relationship between classes and methods.
 For example, how are the two classes related, whether they use each other's methods and which ones.

 To get a relation, use the `relation all` command.